 To remove the packages installed in the above methods, delete the folders with the installed package(s).
 Remember to remove the settings on the configuration file if you no longer need them and want to go to default.

 After setting the default pip installation location, Python may continue looking for installed modules on the default paths.
-If you want to learn how to import packages from the location we just created in the above methods, see this article.
+If you want to learn how to import packages from the location we just created with the above methods, see this article.